-B. Associate Director for Graduate Studies
+B. Associate Director of Graduate Studies

-The Associate Director for Graduate Studies is a tenured full or associate professor who has had considerable experience in directing graduate students.
-The School Director appoints the Associate Director for a two one-year renewable term after consultation with the track faculty.
+The Associate Director of Graduate Studies is a tenured full or associate professor who has had considerable experience in directing graduate students.
+The School Director appoints the Associate Director for a two-year renewable term after consultation with the track faculty.
 Responsibilities of the position include: